Sprang: Contemporary sprang

-In a study of folk textiles of Anatolia, Greece, Linda Welters identifies the zonari as a long fringed belt constructed of sprang.
+In a study of folk textiles of the Peloponnese in Greece, Linda Welters identifies the zonari as a long fringed belt constructed of sprang.
 The zonari is a rounded material of indeterminate length around 2 or 3 meters long and is wrapped multiple times when worn.
 From interviews conducted during the 1980s, Welters found that the technique was practiced by elderly women and regarded as a specialized skill which they worked on pairs of beams.
 Their vocabulary had no special term to correspond with sprang, so they referred to it with descriptive phrases such as knitting with sticks, plaiting, and weaving without passing through.
-The zonari are made from sheep's wool hand spun with a drop spindle and dyed red, blue, or black depending on local custom.
-Zonari belts are a custom in much of Argolida and Corinthia where they are traditional dowry items worn by women from marriage onward and associated with fertility and donned on ritual occasions.
-Welters observes that these were mostly owned and worn by older women.
+The zonaria are made from sheep's wool hand spun with a drop spindle and dyed red, blue, or black depending on local custom.
+Zonaria are a custom in much of Argolida and Corinthia where they are traditional dowry items worn by women from marriage onward and associated with fertility and donned on ritual occasions.
+Welters observes that these were mostly owned by older women who still wore folk clothing.

 The sprang technique also survives as a traditional method for making hammocks in Guatemala, Mexico, and Colombia, and also in Colombia for making a shopping bag known as mechita.
 The work in these locations is generally performed on a backstrap loom.
 Handmade Mesoamerican sprang hammocks continue to be produced for export to a variety of international markets.

 Additionally, sprang remains in use for making silk trouser drawstrings for male and female attire in Punjab in India and Pakistan.
 There, village women still use the technique to create colourful check/stipped/zigzag designs that have been handed down the generations.
 They finish the ends of the work using a weaving technique to make a hard 2-inch 'harar' with bunched twisted threads and knots.
 These sprang drawstrings are also used for the 'ghugrai' (full long skirts worn traditionally by Punjabi women) – it has been fashionable at times to have the drawstring ends on show, hanging with the 'harar' having colourful pom-poms or jewellery added on.

 The sprang technique is also used to make the black 'doria' traditionally braided into women's hair; they also have a colourful 'harar' ending fixed at the end.
 These can be found on sale in Punjab even now.
 Hairnets, baby cradles, hanging baskets for fruit were also made.
 In attempts to retain traditional Punjabi culture, there are cultural craft centres in and around Jullunder where sprang technique is one of several old textile arts being passed on to young craftspeople.

 Contemporary art textiles sometimes employ sprang in wall hangings.